 Energy Holdings is the lessor in leveraged leases.
-See Note 7.
+See Note 7.6.
 Financing Receivables.

-Energy Holdings is the lessor in an operating lease for a domestic energy generation facility with remaining terms through 2036, and in real estate assets with remaining terms through 2049.
-As of September 30, 2023, Energy Holdings' property subject to these leases had a total carrying value of \$30 million.
+Energy Holdings is the lessor in an operating lease for a domestic energy generation facility with a remaining term through 2036, and in real estate assets with remaining terms through 2049.
+As of September 30, 2023 March 31, 2024, Energy Holdings' property subject to these leases the lease had a total carrying value of \$30 million \$10 million.